AashikaMaddineni/BookPortal/README.md

 -- finally send me a pull request.
 Yah !!! you did it.
 </pre>

-## refer this page for extra information on how to contribute
+## Kindly refer this page for detailed information on how to contribute to github projects
 https://www.dataschool.io/how-to-contribute-on-github/